Caring.com

 Staffing RequirementsIn Missouri, assisted living facilities must have one staff member for every 15 residents during the day, one staff member for every 20 residents in the evening and one staff member for every 25 residents during the night.
 A registered nurse is required for at least 8 hours per week for facilities with 30 or fewer residents and 40 hours per week for facilities with over 90 residents.
 An administrator is also required to ensure the facility is adhering to regulations.

-Staff Training RequirementsEach staff member must be trained in one hour of fire safety, two hours of transfer assistance, person-centered care and resident privacy and 24 hours of training related to the needs of seniors with cognitive impairments.
+Staff Training RequirementsEach staff member must be trained in one hour of fire safety, two hours of transfer assistance, person-centered care, and resident privacy.
+There are 24 hours of training related to the needs of seniors with cognitive impairments.
 Direct caregivers must also go through an orientation that covers their specific duties and responsibilities.

-Background Checks for Assisted LivingBackground checks are required for all full-time, part-time and temporary employees and contracted workers at assisted living facilities in Missouri.
+Background Checks for Assisted LivingBackground checks are required for all full-time, part-time, and temporary employees and contracted workers – including maintenance staff.
 Documentation of background checks is also required.
 Persons with class A or B felonies may not have direct contact with residents unless they receive a good cause waiver.

 Frequently Asked Questions